duyet/blog/content/posts/2015/2015-04-12-big-data-explained-in-less-than-2.md

 The basic idea behind the phrase 'Big Data' is that everything we do is increasingly leaving a digital trace (or data), which we (and others) can use and analyse.
 Big Data therefore refers to that data being collected and our ability to make use of it.

-I don’t love the term “big data” for a lot of reasons, but it seems we’re stuck with it.
+I don’t love the term "big data" for a lot of reasons, but it seems we’re stuck with it.
 It’s basically a ‘stupid’ term for a very real phenomenon – the datafication of our world and our increasing ability to analyze data in a way that was never possible before.

 Of course, data collection itself isn’t new.
 We as humans have been collecting and storing data since as far back as 18,000 BCE.
 What’s new are the recent technological advances in chip and sensor technology, the Internet, cloud computing, and our ability to store and analyze data that have changed the quantity of data we can collect.